List of software reliability models

 These models are derived from actual historical data from real software projects.
 The user answers a list of questions which calibrate the historical data to yield a software reliability prediction.
 The accuracy of the prediction depends on how many parameters (questions) and datasets are in the model, how current the data is, and how confident the user is of their inputs.
 One of the earliest prediction models was the Rome Laboratory TR-92-52.
 It was developed in 1987 and last updated in 1992 and was geared towards software in avionics systems.
-Due to the age of the model and data it's no longer recommended but is the basis for several modern models such as the Shortcut model, Full-scale model, and Neufelder assessment model.
-There are also lookup tables for software defect density based on the capability maturity or the application type.
-These are very simple models but are generally not as accurate as the assessment based models.
+The model wasn't updated after 1992.
+However, the Full-scale model was deployed in 1997 which reused many of the factors in the TR-92-52 model.
+New development factors were added to reflect new technologies and the empirical data included data from systems other than aircraft.